CIVIL RESISTANCE

 I am currently having my staff at CIVICUS Cambodia typing two basic books on the history of Cambodia, already translated but lacking proper punctuations, so that I may edit them and make them freely available online for the public.

-MUST BE TRIGGERED
+READING MUST BE TRIGGERED with INTERESTING MATERIALS.

-of having to fight the printed page
+READING Must be free of the burdens of having to fight the printed page and mangled language.

-Is the beginning of effective DIALOGUE, of quality EDUCATION, of RECONCILIATION, of Cambodian FLOURISHING (PEACE with JUSTICE, or SHALOM).
+READING Is the beginning of effective DIALOGUE, of quality EDUCATION, of RECONCILIATION, of Cambodian FLOURISHING (PEACE with JUSTICE, or SHALOM).

 * * *